What is Cloud Computing? Definition, Types, & Benefits

 Cloud computing makes tremendous computing power, storage, and applications available on-demand through the internet.
 This process is similar to electricity consumed without understanding the power station infrastructure.
 Because it offers infinite capacity scaling and as-needed consumption, it saves enterprises the significant financial expenditure associated with purchasing their IT resources.

-Services can be accessed from anywhere while reliability and security will be higher than most on-premises IT deployments ever could reach independently.
+Services can be accessed from anywhere, while reliability and security will be higher than most on-premises IT deployments could ever reach independently.
 So, by removing technology barriers and costs, cloud services massively accelerate business swiftness and innovation.
-That's why cloud usage continues growing at such an incredible rate.
+That's why cloud usage continues to grow at such an incredible rate.
 Any business looking to use IT fully should evaluate moving applications and data into the cloud computing model for these benefits, including cost savings, unlimited scalability, and enhanced reliability.